 [sudo] password for user:

-Replace ext4 with the actual filesystem type if different.
+Replace ext4 with the filesystem type reported by blkid when mounting non-ext4 filesystems.

-6. Verify that the disk or partition is mounted.
+6. Verify that the disk or partition is mounted at the expected path.

 $ df -h